|

 and as banale as a toothbrush or a bicycle bell.
 Still, these are just the tools, it’s what they do with them that arrests

+and startles.
 Bits of the music are like

 a street soundscape; snatches of different musics flooding from shops and flat windows, traffic rumpus, the squabblings and